-FY2018 FY2017 Increase/ (Decrease) Other operating income (RM'000) 3,241 2,802 439 Other operating expenses (RM'000) 8,385 9,470 (1,085)
+Increase/ FY2019 FY2018 (Decrease) Other operating income (RM'000) 1,647 3,241 (1,594) Other operating expenses (RM'000) 8,598 8,385 213

-For FY2018, the Group's other operating income increased by RM0.4 million while other operating expenses decreased by RM1.1 million when compared with FY2017.
-Gain on foreign exchange and interest income, which constituted the largest portion of other operating income, stood at RM0.5 million and RM1.5 million (FY2017: RM0.2 million and RM1.0 million) respectively.
+For FY2019, the Group's other operating income decreased by RM1.6 million while other operating expenses slightly increased by RM0.2 million when compared to that of the same in FY2018.
+Interest income, which constituted the largest portion of other operating income, recorded at RM1.2 million (FY2018: RM1.5 million).
+The decrease in other operating income was mainly due to the loss in foreign exchange when compared to foreign exchange gain of RM0.5 million in FY2018.

 The Group's other operating expenses comprised mainly administrative, selling and marketing expenses.
-For FY2018, the Group recorded lower operating expenses when compared to the same in FY2017.
+For FY2019, the Group recorded slightly higher operating expenses when compared to that of the same in FY2018 due to increase in staff costs (excluding directors' remuneration).